Download a free trial to find out which Altium software best suits your needs

 Altium Designer has something for everybody.
-Whether you’re a hobbyist or a professional designer, the design, layout, and production tools in Altium Designer make circuit board design with any number of layers much easier.
-These features are integrated into a single design environment with consistent workflow and an intuitive interface.
+Whether you’re a hobbyist or a professional designer, the design, PCB layout, and production tools in Altium Designer make circuit board design with any number of layers much easier.
+These features are integrated into a single sided design environment with consistent workflow and an intuitive interface.

 Whether you need tools for double sided PCB design or for building the next smartphone, Altium offers you plenty of resources to help you get through the design process.
-You’ll have access to to a comprehensive knowledge base, feature tutorials, podcasts and webinars from industry experts, and the AltiumLive forum.
+You’ll have access to a comprehensive knowledge base, feature tutorials, podcasts and webinars from industry experts, and the AltiumLive forum.
 No other circuit board design platform gives you this much support.

-Your PCB design software should be adaptable to any application and give you the tools you need within a single program.
-Only Altium Designer integrates your important design tools in a single program and provides you with the adaptability you need for any application.
+Your PCB design software should be adaptable to any application and give you the tools you need within a single sided program.
+Only Altium Designer integrates your important design tools in a single program and provides you with the adaptability you need for any Printed Circuit Board application.
 Instead of cobbling together multiple tools to design, layout, and produce your next double sided PCB, take advantage of the best integrated design software on the market: try Altium Designer.